|Papillon||Self Catering||Flexible||2||5||2||Cots and put up beds|

 Parking on site at back of gites.

 Two years ago Terry and I decided to go and live somewhere warmer in the beautiful French countryside.
 This was when an exciting opportunity for some hard and rewarding work presented itself, in the form of a Gite holiday complex.
 After much research and planning, we discussed with the friends Dawn and Mark Camilli about buying into this unique gite complex.
-Domainedusourire is fully wheelchair-accessible and this is by purposeful design, we do not discriminate and welcome everyone.
+Domainedusourire is accessible and family friendly, we do not discriminate and welcome everyone

 |Year property purchased||2018|